manutdmohit/node-reminder/README.md

-Sure!
-Below is a Markdown-based documentation for the TypeScript learning reminder code:

 # TypeScript Learning Reminder

 This project provides a simple Node.js script to schedule daily reminders for learning TypeScript.
 It uses the `node-schedule` module to schedule the reminder and the `node-notifier` module to display visual notifications.
 Additionally, the script uses the `child_process` module to play a sound notification at the scheduled time.